sel4devkit/maaxboard-dockerfiles/README.md

 ## Released images on Github

-"Known working" images are pushed to the [seL4 developer kit](https://github.com/sel4devkit) Github organisation.
+"Known working" images are pushed to the seL4 developer kit Github organisation, see [here](https://github.com/orgs/sel4devkit/packages/container/package/maaxboard).
 Images with the `:latest` tag are considered to be "known working".